-Wick now listens to all kinds of and said he was not moving any- music and especially likes heavy metal and hip-hop.
+Wick now listens to all kinds of metal and hip-hop.
 At age 14 he got The family has stayed in New Bern his first guitar and learned on his and all live close to one another in own with the help of friends.
 He the "compound," which includes his didn't mind getting grounded for bad